omarkohl/rationality-freiburg.de/website/content/en/events/2022-10-14-acx-astral-codex-ten-meetup/index.md

 "/events/2022-10-15-hike-with-karlsruhe-rationality" >}}) on the day after this event!

+## Preparation

+Select one or two [SSC (Slate Star Codex)](https://slatestarcodex.com/) or [ACX (Astral Codex Ten)](https://astralcodexten.substack.com/) posts that you particularly enjoy so you can give a short summary to other participants.

+If you need inspiration check the [SSC top posts](https://slatestarcodex.com/top-posts/).

 ## What will we do?

-First there will be one or several (depending on the number of people) free discussion rounds.
-I suggest everyone prepares one or two [SSC (Slate Star Codex)](https://slatestarcodex.com/) or [ACX (Astral Codex Ten)](https://astralcodexten.substack.com/) posts they particularly enjoy.
-You can then give a short summary of the post and the discussion can flow from there.
+First there will be one or several (depending on the number of people) free discussion rounds where people can present their favorite SSC/ACX posts and the discussion can flow from there.

-If you need inspiration check the [SSC top posts](https://slatestarcodex.com/top-posts/).

 After the discussion we will play "The Falling Drill".